-PCBA (Printed Circuit Board Assembly) is the board obtained after all printing solder paste on the PCB and then mounting various components like resistors, ICs (Integrated Circuits), capacitors and any other components like transformers depending on the application and desired characteristics of the board.
-A PCBA usually undergoes reflow furnace heating to establish a mechanical connection between the PCB and the components.
+PCBA (Printed Circuit Board Assembly) is the board obtained after all printing solder paste on the PCB and then mounting various components like resistors, ICs (Integrated Circuits), capacitors, and any other components like transformers depending on the application and desired characteristics of the board.
+PCBA Production usually undergoes reflow furnace heating to establish a mechanical connection between the PCB and the components.

-FR4 PCB is an abbreviation of Printed Circuit Board, which is an important electronic part to load electronic components and connection carrier of electronic components conduction.
-Why called is due to fabrication with a printing technology.
+FR4 PCB is an abbreviation of Printed Circuit Board, which is an important electronic part to load electronic components and is a connection carrier of electronic components conduction.
+Why called is due to fabrication with printing technology.

-Pcb manufacturer assembling is classified as single layer, double-sided and multilayer in terms of circuit layers.
+Pcb manufacturer assembling is classified as single-layer, double-sided, and multilayer in terms of circuit layers.
 Multilayer PCB with 4-layers and 6-layers is typical.
 More complex multilayer PCB has up to dozens of layers.
-It is also can be divided into rigid board, flexible board and flex-rigid board.
-Printed board evolved from single layer to double-sided, multilayer and flexible board, retaining respective development tendency.
+It is also can be divided into a rigid board, flexible board, and flex-rigid board.
+Printed boards evolved from single-layer to double-sided, multilayer, and flexible boards, retaining respective development tendencies.

 PCBA: Printed Circuit Board Assembly

-Circuit board assembly is a term of electronic processing industry, mainly refers to a variety of electronic parts, IC etc. materials welded or inserted in a blank circuit board and quality inspection and test, to ensure that it has a complete circuit connection performance.
+Circuit board assembly is a term of the electronic processing industry, that mainly refers to a variety of electronic parts, IC, etc. materials welded or inserted in a blank circuit board and quality inspection and test, to ensure that it has a complete circuit connection performance.

 Blank board is manufactured on the basis of customer PCB file.
 Therefore, there aren’t any electronic parts on the blank board, but a variety of pads.
 After the mounted plug, mounted that is SMT, which means that electronic parts are welded on the pad, then need to use the DIP plug-in auxiliary processing, complete the whole welding process.